lukesiedle/Ant/readme.md

 Controllers can also be called directly via an http request.
 You need to whitelist the controller inside route.xml, examples of which you can find inside the /setup page when placing the Ant framework on your server.

+# More Documentation

+Consult the /setup page when using Ant for the first time for some basic examples to get you started.
+You can also find some more info at the (Ant Github page)[luke-siedle.github.com/Ant].
+Advanced documentation is still being put together, since there is no first release yet.